Kstarr321/module-one-final-project-guidelines-dc-web-062419/README.md

-Where do i build my methods?
-Do i build them in the classes?
-Do i use activerecord?
-How do I build the method that allows an existing user to buy a stock?
-Then that user will be able to know which stock he bought forever.
+# problems I currently have
+  #- there is no looping construct to keep the application running when given an invalid input
+  #- when/where/ and how to wrap my methods together for a smooth program launch
+  #- a way to create a user if the username does not currently exist
+  #-

+  #create a method that asks the user if they would like to buy one stock or sell all of a specified current stock